microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/pytorch.md

 ...
 ```

+Whilst you do not need to have a Python runtime in your environment to perform inference on your PyTorch model using the TorchScript approach, you do need to install the PyTorch cpp binaries and these may be too large for your environment.
+You may not also get the performance you need for you application.

 ## Inference with ONNXRuntime

-When performance is paramount you can use ONNXRuntime to perform inference on a PyTorch model.
+When performance and portability are paramount, you can use ONNXRuntime to perform inference on a PyTorch model.
 With ONNXRuntime, you can reduce latency and memory and increase throughput.
 You can also run a single model on cloud, edge, web  or mobile, using the language bindings and libraries provided with ONNXRuntime.

 The first step is to export your PyTorch model to ONNX format using the PyTorch ONNX exporter.